Fuzss/resourcepackoverrides/README.md

 ### Resource pack ids

 Resource packs are referenced via their internal id.
-Ids for built-in packs are:
+Ids for common built-in packs are:
 + `vanilla` for Minecraft's default resources
 + `mod_resources` for the Mod Resources pack on Forge
 + `fabric` for the Fabric Mods pack on Fabric (formerly `Fabric Mods`)